A Northern Flicker At Oxtongue Lake

-For my mom and dad, seeing a Northern Flicker (Colaptes auratus auratus) is a fairly common occurrence.
+For my mom and dad, seeing a Northern Flicker (Colaptes auratus auratus) is a fairly common occurrence at Oxtongue Lake, in Ontario.
 The birds frequent their backyard and beach property because both locations have sandy soil with a good supply of ants.
-When Bob and I visited in mid-May, I was lucky enough to see a female flicker industriously trying to find some grubs in an old tree stump.
+When Bob and I visited in mid-May one spring, I was lucky enough to see a female flicker industriously trying to find some grubs in an old tree stump.

 Oxtongue Lake Community is situated on the shores of a pretty lake sharing the same name, and it offers lots of opportunities for wildlife sightings and outdoor experiences.